information & registration 845-256-0191

 “It’s very important to learn to be conscious of our shadow parts and to be open to integrating them because they contain vital life energies, without which we remain simply collective products of our society.” —Jan Bauer

-We celebrate our 20th anniversary this summer.
-We are planning a stellar program for our Jung on the Hudson series with two weeks (July 14-19 and July 21-26) devoted to the exploration of one of C.G.
+We celebrated our 20th anniversary a few years ago with a program devoted to the exploration of one of C.G.
 Jung’s most significant contributions to modern psychology, the process of individuation.
-One of our popular presenters joining us this summer, Jungian analyst and author Jan Bauer, offered us the following interview about her thinking on the topic of individuation.
+One of our popular presenters, Jungian analyst and author Jan Bauer, offered us the following interview about her thinking on the topic of individuation.

 James Kullander: For Jung, the individuation process involves integrating our shadow side, that part of us we disown because we fear it, don’t like it, are ashamed of it.
 Why is that?